 Hot Tubs are meant to be used all year around.
 For many people this is a typical way to relax in summer only.
 Well, this is a myth.
 The heating in the tub makes sure we don’t feel cold while sitting in the water.
 Admiring the snowy landscape, while breathing in the crispy air enhances the hot tub experience.
 By using the hot tub in the winter, you can drive out toxic substances from the body.
-So, when you detect the early signs of the cold just dip into a tub of hot water around 40 Celsius for 30 minutes, along with the perfect relaxation you have also done something for your health by preventing the development of a cold.
+So, when you detect the early signs of the cold just dip into a tub of hot water around 40 Celsius for 30 minutes, along with the perfect relaxation you have also done something for your health by possibility helping the development of a cold.

 We shouldn’t forget about covering the hot tub, also you might want to consider installing a towel rack or handrails to help with getting in and out of the hot tub.

 The top 4 benefits of winter hottubbing are below:

 The warm water in hot tubs opens up the blood vessels therefore decreasing blood pressure.
 Due to the decreased blood pressure it improves blood flow and improves circulation.
 It also stimulates nerves to boost the immune system.